brainspill3r/hunt/README.md

 - A **PostgreSQL database** is used to store collected scan results and information.(only for the ad-hoc subdomain-exploting.go tool)
 - Multiple **Vultr VPS instances** are set up, each responsible for scanning different targets.
-- A **primary VPS** acts as the central repository, **rsyncing** data from all scanning VPS instances every night.
-This helps consolidate data without performing scans from a single IP address, which could lead to bans or rate limits.
+- A **primary VPS** acts as the central repository then **rsync** is used to copy all the data from the main VPS instance every night, to all other available VPS's.
+The idea being that you can have three running or ten, the choice is yours.
+This helps consolidate data without performing scans from a single IP address, which could lead to IP ban.
-- The setup was designed to be **cost-effective**, maintaining continuous scanning for around **$100/month**.
+- The whole setup was designed to be **cost-effective**, maintaining continuous scanning for around **$100/month** but with a sudo version of IP rotation.

 ### 🔄 Automated Data Collection